-The financial targets for 2011 for the NEOs, other than Mr. Size, who has direct operating business responsibility, were internal sales growth of 3.5% excluding the orthodontics and Japanese businesses, and corporate net income, adjusted in 2011 to exclude the orthodontics and Japanese business of \$257.9 million, net of specific items.
-The Company's target for internal growth of 3.5% was above what the Committee believed was the expected growth for the global dental consumables market in 2011.
-Fifty percent of Mr. Size's objectives were based on the same objectives as the other NEOs and the remaining amount of his target incentives were based on the sales growth and income from operations of the businesses for which he had responsibility.
-The components of Mr. Size's annual incentive compensation related to operating activities is not material and the Company believes it would be competitively harmful to disclose the operating business objectives as that would enable competitors to identify what the financial targets and business strategies are for certain specific operating businesses.
+The financial targets for 2012 for the NEOs, other than Mr. Mosch and Mr. Sterkenburg, who have direct operating business responsibility, were internal sales growth of 3.1%, with a target zone of 2.6% to 3.6%, and corporate net income of \$323.7 million, net of specific items.
+The Company's target for internal growth of 3.1% was above what the Committee believed was the expected growth for the global dental consumables market in 2012.
+Sixty percent of Mr. Mosch's objectives, and fifty percent of Mr. Sterkenburg's objectives, were based on the same objectives as the other NEOs, and the remaining amount of Mr. Mosch's and Mr. Sterkenburg's target incentives were based on the sales growth and income from operations of the businesses for which each had responsibility.
+The components of Mr. Mosch's and Mr. Sterkenburg's annual incentive compensation related to operating activities is not material and the Company believes it would be competitively harmful to disclose the operating business objectives as that would enable competitors to identify what the financial targets and business strategies are for certain specific operating businesses.
 The targets for the operating segments are set based on the projected budgets for the operating businesses and are meant to be challenging and which, if met, would result in the operating business meeting its strategic objectives and/or outperforming its competition in the market.